graphhopper/directions-api/docs-matrix.md

 ## Usage / Clients

-Currently we only have a [JavaScript client](https://github.com/graphhopper/web-api/tree/master/matrix-clients/) implemented, let us know if you need other languages!
+Currently we have a [JavaScript client](https://github.com/graphhopper/directions-api-js-client) implemented, let us know if you need other languages!

 ## Example output for the case type=json